prabu-rethinakumar/ubuntu-Jenkins/README.md

 Jenkins usually operates its workspace under var/lib/jenkins/workspace/ or installation_directory/workspace.
 All your projects will be managed in this folder

-Step#8: Cloud Foundry CLI for Jenkin CI to push into Cloud Foundry.
-This step is enable Jenkins to push your application into Cloud Foundry
+Step#8: This step is to enable Jenkins to push your application into Cloud Foundry using CF CLI

 		wget -O cf.deb https://s3.amazonaws.com/go-cli/releases/v6.1.2/cf-cli_amd64.deb
 		sudo dpkg -i cf.deb